alexykn/sps2/README.md

 ## Installation

-**You can find some working .sp packages in the test_build/ dir.
-Pretty messy right now, I'll structure that better sometime.**
+**Some working .sp packages in the test_build/ dir.
+Layout is messy, will eventually clean that up.**

 ### Prerequisites